a12910/space-map/docs/feature/feature-matching.md

 ## Introduction

-Feature matching is a key component in the SpaceMap framework, used to identify corresponding points between images for accurate registration of tissue sections.
-SpaceMap implements two main feature matching methods: SIFT (Scale-Invariant Feature Transform) and LOFTR (Local Feature Transformer).
+Feature matching is a key component in the Space-map framework, used to identify corresponding points between images for accurate registration of tissue sections.
+Space-map implements two main feature matching methods: SIFT (Scale-Invariant Feature Transform) and LOFTR (Local Feature Transformer).

 For more information about the registration workflow, see: [Registration System (LDDMM)](../registration/registration-system-(lddmm).md) and [Image Alignment](../alignment/image-alignment.md).